aqthai/aqthai/README.md

 🌱 I’m currently running on solar power, and making time to write effectively. ✏️

+This is how I feel about these languages,

 | Language | Proficiency |
 | ----------- | ----------- |
 | Python | Intermediate |